NeoGeographyToolkit/StereoPipeline/docs/tools/wv_correct.rst

 wv_correct
 ----------

-An image taken by one of Digital Globe's World View satellite cameras is formed of several blocks as tall as the image, mosaicked from left to right, with each block coming from an individual CCD sensor :cite:`digital-globe:camera`.
+An image taken by one of Maxar (DigitalGlobe) World View satellite cameras is formed of several blocks as tall as the image, mosaicked from left to right, with each block coming from an individual CCD sensor :cite:`digital-globe:camera`.
 Either due to imperfections in the